 - Aug 9 Singapore separates from the Federation of Malaysia and gains its independence

-- Sep 22 India and Pakistan ceases-fire goes into effect, ending Indo-Pakistani War
+- Sep 22 India and Pakistan cease-fire goes into effect, ending the Indo-Pakistani War

 - Dec 7 Pope Paul VI & Orthodox Patriarch Athenagoras I simultaneously lift mutual excommunications that led to split of 2 churches in 1054

 - Dec 8 Pope Paul VI signs 2nd Vatican council

 - Feb 6 Righteous Brothers "You've Lost That Lovin' Feelin'" hits #1